WladimirW/netnei/tutorial/step_1/README.md

             time.sleep(2)
 ```

-This part tests, if the status of the request is 'Running' or 'Not started', because then Azure is not done with computing and we can't move on.
+This part tests, if the status of the request is **'Running'** or **'Not started'**, because then Azure is not done with computing and we can't move on.
 After every request the loop sleeps for 2 seconds to not spam requests while Azure is still computing.
 It prints the current status to the console and breaks the loop, if Azure is ready for us to continue.

-After the loop is done, we want to continue with the response.
+After the loop is done, we want to **continue with the response**.
 Add the following code **below your previously added code**:

 ```python